How to Get Better at Math: Why Students' Math Identity Matters

-The story you tell yourself about your own math ability tends to become true.
+The stories you tell yourself about your own math ability tend to become true.

 This isn’t some Oprah aphorism about attracting what you want from the universe.
-Well, I guess it kind of is, but scientific research also finds it to be true.
+Scientific research actually backs it up.

 Jo Boaler of Stanford University put it this way: